marcinjahn/technology-notebook/src/docs/technologies/mongodb/crud.md

 // If `cast` is an array, it will return all the documents which contains "John Smith" as one of the array's elements.
 { cast: "John Smith" }

 // When looking for a value within an object we can separate fields with a `.`.
 The key has to be decorated with a `"`.
+It can also be used with objects within arrays
 { "name.last": "Smith" }

 // Joining multiple conditions with AND.